List of official County Championship winners

 Lord Hawke captained Yorkshire to eight of their record thirty-two Championship titles.

 The County Championship is an annual first-class cricket league competition for county cricket clubs in England and Wales.
 The league is contested on a round-robin basis and the championship awarded to the team that is top of the league at the end of the season.
-Surrey County Cricket Club are the current champions, claiming the title in the 2024 season.
+Warwickshire County Cricket Club are the current champions, claiming the title in the 2026 season.

 The first references to county cricket come during the early 18th century, during which time cricket was played almost exclusively in the south-east of England, with teams representing Kent, Middlesex, London and Surrey frequently playing each other.
 The sport soon became popular through the rest of the country, and by the end of the 18th century, the game was being played nationwide.
 In 1744, Kent faced "All England" and became the first notional English cricket champions, winning by one wicket.
 Cricket was played at both club and county level equally through the next hundred years, and it was only in the 1870s that county cricket started to be played frequently and regularly: in 1870 there were 22 regular fixtures, while ten years later there were 188.

 The title of "Champion County" was awarded intermittently and unreliably from 1826, with no team other than Kent, Surrey or Sussex being named champions until 1852.
 Qualification rules were introduced in 1873, and for a long time this was considered the start of the County Championship, but the "Champion County" continued to be inconsistently awarded as late as 1886, when Cricket Magazine named Surrey champions, while most other publications agreed upon Nottinghamshire.
 After a meeting of the principal clubs' secretaries in 1889, a method of ranking the teams was agreed upon, and the 1890 season is considered the first official competing of the County Championship.
 The inaugural winners of the competition were Surrey, who won nine of their fourteen matches.
 The championship grew rapidly in its infancy, and had doubled to have 16 member clubs by 1905.
 Glamorgan joined in 1921, becoming the only non-English county to compete, and Durham became the most recent addition, entering in 1992.